Who is Click Clack Gorilla?

-Once upon a time the Click Clack Gorilla escaped from a 9-5 job through the tunnel she had been secretly digging behind the water cooler with her stapler and has been at large in Europe ever since.
+Once upon a time the Click Clack Gorilla escaped from a dead-end job through the tunnel she had been secretly digging behind the water cooler with her stapler and has been at large in Europe ever since.

 When my year au pairing was up, I taught German business folks English for a few years, I moved to Dresden to work on a book (eaten by my hard drive in a very tragic chain of events), and I returned to west Germany where I almost faltered in my quest.
-I loved the idea of a simple life with few expenses that would allow me to work on my own terms.
-But I started looking at fancy apartments with high rents that would have trapped me right back in the bills-work-bills-work cycle that I knew made me unhappy.
-When a friend suggested I try out her community, I thought, “why not?”
+I loved the idea of a simple life with few expenses that would allow me to work on my own terms, but I started looking at fancy apartments with high rents that would have trapped me right back in the bills-work-bills-work cycle that I knew made me unhappy.
+When a friend suggested I try out her caravan community, I thought, why not?
 After introducing myself at one of the community’s meetings and getting a “yes” to move into a tiny blue guest caravan, I packed my things into a bike trailer and moved across the city in several exhausting trips.
 That was my first Wagenplatz.

-what is a “wagenplatz”?
+What is a Wagenplatz?

 The short answer is that a Wagenplatz is an intentional community in which people live together on a piece of land in a variety of wheeled dwellings.
 The word’s only English equivalent is “trailer park,” and technically this fits, though the phrase rings false in my ears.
 In my experience, trailer parks are not neighborhoods based on common left-leaning political ideas, consensus, mutual aid, and autonomy—as a Wagenplatz is—but accidental communities brought together by space and coincidence, much like the traditional off-wheels neighborhood.
 When friends from back home ask me to describe our community, I often revert to comparison.
 Remember the Boxcar Children?
 It’s something like that, but with a lot of us.
 A commune of boxcar children.